aamaanaa/strinova-linux/README.md

 Pssst!
 If you like the repo and vallue our work, please donate some of your bitcoin's so i can buy coffee and kebab:
 - `bc1qzaen9cr8q754zah86fkzrk7m7ura8t9r89rsgm`

+## Play with me
+Psst... want to play together with the autor of this repo?
+Decode this super secret string, and add me in game:
+- [`UGxheXNPbkxpbnV4`](https://cyberchef.org/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true,false)&input=cHV0IHRoZSBzdXBlciBzZWNyZXQgc3RyaW5nIGhlcmU)

 <hr></hr>

 ### Installation Guides